It Starts with Thinking About What You Think About

 - “What if I just don’t know what to do?”

-And If You Have Some Entirely Different Questions?
+And What If You Have Some Entirely Different Questions or Concerns?

 Awesome!
-Tell me and we’ll think – and talk – about THEM!
+Tell me and we’ll think about them, TOGETHER!!